openconnectivityfoundation/core/README.md

 ## referencing files with full URL

-This repo uses the github pages feature. e.g. all files can be accessed by using the URL:
+This repo uses the GitHub pages feature. e.g. all files can be accessed by using the URL:

 http://openconnectivityfoundation.github.io/core/